rails/rails/guides/source/upgrading_ruby_on_rails.md

 config.assets.version = '1.0'
 ```

-If your application is using an "/assets" route for a resource you may want change the prefix used for assets to avoid conflicts:
+If your application is using an "/assets" route for a resource you may want to change the prefix used for assets to avoid conflicts:

 ```ruby
 # Defaults to '/assets'